bennn/typed-racket/rfcs/text/0003-shallow-optional-semantics.md

 getter functions.

-Another example is syntax.
-Syntax objects can contain mutable values, and so syntax objects need a wrapper to safely travel across Deep code.
+Syntax objects also lack wrappers.
+(Wrappers are needed for Deep types because a syntax object may contain a mutable value.)
 Implementing these wrappers would require changes to basic parts of Racket, including the macro expander.

 ### (D1) Deep types give better errors